mikaoj/BSImagePicker/README.md

 # TODO's
 * Edit - support for editing images in the preview view
 * Movies - for now only images are supported.
 Add support for movies as well
-* Performance - probably needs some tweaking to make it fly :)

 # License
 The MIT License (MIT)